david-drew/OpenVINO-Samples/DL_Streamer/GStreamer_Audio_Analytics_Tutorial.md

 * face detection (gvadetect)
 * age/gender recognition (gvaclassify)

-More sophisticated versions of the above, using multiple models, can be seen in the scripts used in Exercise 1 and 2.
+More examples can be seen in the scripts used in Exercise 1 and 2.

 </details>